How to use eCommerce UX to make your sales surge

 By ensuring you have the basics covered, you’ll already be a step ahead of your competitors and raking in that ROI.

-The key things you should focus on are keeping your design intuitive, simple, and minimal; using clear, consistent, and kind communication; offering valuable support where you can; and reducing overall friction for your customers.
+The key things you should focus on are keeping your UX design intuitive, simple, and minimal; using clear, consistent, and kind communication; offering valuable support where you can; and reducing overall friction for your customers.

 And having UX strategies in place ensures that your brand is consistent and that it delivers—just like Sendle.